njszym/XRD-AutoAnalyzer/README.md

 2) If ```--include_ns``` is specified: generate hypothetical solid solutions between the stoichiometric phases.

-3) Simulate augmented XRD spectra from the phases produced by (1) and (2).
+3) Simulate augmented XRD patterns from the phases produced by (1) and (2).

-4) Train a convolutional neural network on the augmented spectra.
+4) Train a convolutional neural network on the augmented patterns.

 In cases where the user supplies many possible reference phases to may or may not be reasonably accessible under common experimental conditions, it is often useful to exclude any compounds that place elements in unusual oxidation states.
 This can be done by adding the option: